alezarzo/econibe.github.io/projects.md

      style="width: 100%; max-width: 600px; display: block; margin: 20px auto;">

-Wildlife monitoring using camera trap networks to study and update the distribution and knowledge of the stoat in the Cantabrian Mountains and the Pyrenees.
+Wildlife monitoring using camera trap networks to study and update the distribution and knowledge of the stoat.
 We will focus on:

 - Developing SDMs with prey distribution
 - Sample with camera and mostela traps grids with high predicted probability of presence